-You could go places like the park, a play yard at a mall, a zoo, or a theme park (I love Disneyland so Lily has been there a few times already).
+9 month olds are more aware of the world so it is so much fun to expose them to new places!
+You could go places like the park, a playground, the beach, a relative’s house, a friend’s house to have a playdate, a play yard at a mall, a zoo, or a theme park (I love Disneyland so Lily has been there a few times already).
 Your baby is now more aware of the world, but is not yet running around herself so it’s the perfect time to widen her horizons before you have to chase her around.
-Even just going on a walk is nice because there’s a lot to look around at.

 Play with shapes, stacking cups or blocks, taking things out of containers and putting them back in (Lily could take things out, but didn’t replace things back into containers until 11 months).
-Help baby clap, wave, blow kisses, and play peekaboo.
-Lily has enjoyed these colorful stacking cups and has started to stack them herself.
-We bought Lily this ball pit and practiced rolling balls.
+Lily has enjoyed colorful stacking cups and has started to stack them herself.
+We also bought Lily this ball pit and practiced rolling balls.
 I juggled two balls for her which was highly entertaining.

 I can’t wait for Lily to stop putting things in her mouth so we can do more crafty things.
 I’m pinning so many right now and I’m excited to try them out with my almost-toddler.
 Hopefully by Christmas she will be eating less things and we can make cute crafty things!
 Even at this age, though, there are a few crafts I can do with her.
 You can have your 9 month old paint by placing globs of paint on paper all inside a ziploc bag.
 After baby plays around and pushes the paint as much as she wants to, you have a painting to dry and hang!
 You can also help her paint with her hands directly, you can explore play-doh together (there are recipes for making your own though it’s still not recommended to eat), and you could try a water coloring mat (water on the mat makes colors appear).